Electrcity Provider Ratings

 Similar to utility commission complaint scorecards, Better Business Bureau (BBB) grades largely result from negative customer service experiences.
 The BBB, however, is more concerned on how the electricity supplier responds to and resolves complaints.
 This gives BBB scores an advantage over complaint scorecards in that the merit of the complaint comes into play.

 A customer that has not paid their bill for a couple of months can register a complaint with the utility commission that will be counted against the electricity provider.
 That same customer may not get much traction with the BBB if the electricity provider responds to the complaint in a timely manner and provides documentation that it has attempted to make payment arrangements with the customer.

-The challenge with using the BBB to compare electricity providers is that most consumers instinctively complain to the utility commission rather than contact the BBB.
-This could be rooted in the belief that the utility commission will be more sympathetic or the knowledge that the commission licenses and regulates the electricity suppliers.
+The challenge with using the BBB to compare electricity providers is that most consumers instinctively complain to the utility commission.
+This could be rooted in the belief that the utility commission will be more sympathetic.
+Also, the knowledge that the commission licenses and regulates the electricity suppliers.
 Until more consumers view the BBB as a viable means of reporting issues, the BBB scores will be reflective of a small number of reported issues.

 J.D.
 Power Residential Customer Satisfaction Study

 The most comprehensive survey of consumer experiences with electricity providers is the J.D.
 Power Residential Customer Satisfaction Study.
 This annual survey is the gold standard in sorting out which providers consistently deliver great service.
 The survey solicits consumer feedback in each state with electric customer choice.
 Rather than focusing solely on negative experiences like complaint scorecards, the J.D Power survey asks consumers to rate their electricity provider in a number of key areas.